-Bus Release on Not Ready.
-In Burst mode, when RDY goes inactive it causes BUSREQ to go High on the next rising edge of CLK after the completion of its current byte operation (Figure 18).
+(figure 18).
 The action on BUSREQ is thus somewhat delayed from action on the RDY line.
 The DMA always completes its current byte operation in an orderly fashion before releasing the bus.

-By contrast, BUSREQ is not released in Continuous mode when RDY goes inactive.
+By contrast, BUSREQ is not released in Continuos mode when RDY goes inactive.
 Instead, the DMA idles after completing the current byte operation, awaiting an active RDY again.